mrdmnd/streamgeo/README.md

 * Performance benchmarks!

-* Example sequences from Strava's dataset!

 ## Background
 Streamgeo was initially developed for use in Data Science work at Strava.

-We work with lots of "streams" of geographic data - our primary stream types are
+I work with lots of "streams" of geographic data - the primary stream types are
   - "Segments" (short polylines on which athletes compete to cover in the shortest time)
     - Segments can include an altitude stream providing height above sea level in meters.
       Future versions of this library might provide mechanisms for interacting with these 3d streams.
       For now, Streamgeo works with the lat/lng data stream only.
-    - Segments are "time-invariant" - they only include spatial coordinates. and
+    - Segments are "time-invariant" - they only include spatial coordinates.

   - "Activities" (long polylines which athletes record and upload with a GPS-enabled device).
     - Activities include a "time stamp" stream matching each index with a "seconds from activity start" value.
     - Activities can also include an altitude stream, like segments.